minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

       curl -O https://raw.githubusercontent.com/minio/operator/master/helm-releases/operator-|operator-version-stable|.tgz
       curl -O https://raw.githubusercontent.com/minio/operator/master/helm-releases/tenant-|operator-version-stable|.tgz

-   You can customize the charts to suit your needs, such as changing the MinIO root user credentials or Tenant name.
+   Each chart contains a ``values.yaml`` file you can customize to suit your needs.
+   For example, you may wish to change the MinIO root user credentials or the Tenant name.
-   For more information, see `Helm Charts <https://helm.sh/docs/topics/charts/>`__.
+   For more information about the format of this file, see `Helm Charts <https://helm.sh/docs/topics/charts/>`__.

 #.
 Deploy Operator